dmair1989/imagegrains/Readme.md

 ### Training of custom models

-If you want to train your own models, you can use the jupyter notebook ```notebooks/1_model_training.ipynb```, you can use the cellpose GUI (<https://www.cellpose.org/>; start it with ```python -m cellpose```) or train via console (<https://cellpose.readthedocs.io/en/latest/train.html>) with the full funcitionality of cellpose.
+If you want to train your own models, you can use the jupyter notebook ```notebooks/1_model_training.ipynb```, you can use the [Cellpose GUI](https://www.cellpose.org/) (start it with ```python -m cellpose```) or train via [console](https://cellpose.readthedocs.io/en/latest/train.html) with the full funcitionality of Cellpose.
 To train custom models, you will first need manually annotated ground truth data ("labels").
-This can be done either with the cellpose GUI or with any dedicated annotation tool.
-We used the labkit plugin for ImageJ (<https://imagej.net/Labkit>).
+This can be done either with the Cellpose GUI or with any dedicated annotation tool.
+We used the [labkit plugin](https://imagej.net/Labkit) for ImageJ.
 Please note, that each grain has to have a unique class value.